vigna/value-traits-rs/README.md

 (possibly read-only) access to single elements.
-Similarly to the access to single elements, you have methods such as [`get_subslice`] and [`index_subslice`], which have the same semantics as the corresponding methods of slices. [`SubsliceImpl`] is a ready-made implementation that keeps track of a reference to the original slice, and of delimiters.
+Similarly to the access to single elements, you have methods such as [`get_subslice`] and [`index_subslice`], which have the same semantics as the corresponding methods of slices.

+Implementing subslices is tricky, so [`impl_subslices`] is a macro that provides a complete implementation of subslicing for a type that implements [`SliceByValueGet`]; [`impl_subslices_mut`] similarly provides a complete implementation of subslicing for a type that implements [`SliceByValueSet`] and [`SliceByValueReplace`].
+Note that a custom implementation might be more efficient if your type can directly represent an inner range.

 One important difference with slices is that iterating subslicing will lead to different types.
 We could not find any way to express in the current Rust